 - Real-time alerts: Monitoring transactions is one thing.
 But you also need to have alerting systems in place when these transactions meet a certain threshold.

 - ID proofing tools: A key part of the anti-money laundering process overlaps with KYC inasmuch as you must know who you are dealing with.

 - PEP and sanction lists: Once you know who you’re dealing with, you have to check if you’re allowed to do business with them.
 Checking against lists of Politically Exposed Persons and sanction lists is a key part of that process.

 The 14 Best Anti Money Laundering (AML) Software & Tools

-Disclaimer: Everything written about the companies mentioned in this article was gleaned from online research including user reviews.
-We did not have time to manually test all the tools.
-However, we ensured the information was correct as of Fall 2021.
-Feel free to contact us to request an update/correction.
+Disclaimer: Everything in this article was gleaned from online research and user reviews.
+We did not manually test the tools.
+However, we ensured the information was correct as of Q1 2022.
+Feel free to get in touch to request an update or correction.

-Created by fraud managers, for fraud managers, SEON is increasingly popular as a compliance aid in the context of payments and iGaming – especially thanks to its KYC capabilities.
-This is all due to a powerful real-time identity verification solution via alternative data checks such as social media profiling.
+Created by fraud managers, for fraud managers, SEON is increasingly popular as a compliance aid in the context of fintech, payments and iGaming – especially thanks to its digital footprint detection capabilities.

-- Real-time alerts: never miss a high-volume transaction that comes out of the blue, whether it’s to review a large crypto purchase or an expensive iGaming bet.
+- Real-time alerts: Never miss a high-volume transaction that comes out of the blue.
 SEON can calculate sums of transactions to ensure combined payments exceeding $2500 are automatically flagged for AML purposes.